Photo Source – Khaligraph Jones

 7.Don’t be Afraid to Reach Out

-The shortest route to success is to reach out to the most successful folks in your industry and ask them for guidance.
-However, most of us fear doing so because we think these folks will ignore us.
+The shortest route to success is to reach out to the most successful individuals in your industry and ask them for guidance.
+However, most of us fear doing so because we think they will ignore us.

 Papa Jones isn’t ‘most of us,’ because when he was a struggling artist, he reached out to Abbas, a badass Kenyan Rapper.
 To Jones’ surprise, Abbas agreed to do a track with him.
-The track helped Jones advance in his career.
+The track boosted Jones’ popularity.

 Recently, Khaligraph also reached out to YCEE, who is currently a big name in the African music industry.
 Surprisingly, YCEE agreed to work with him because he RESPECTS THE O.G.
 Together they released a song named Gwala.